 By comparing the actual size, anatomy and environment of these creatures various mechanic bits and pieces are substituted for the real thing.
 The Robot Zoo will provide you with a fascinating insight into how these animals and insects work while allowing you the freedom and fun of a hands-on approach.

 The Chameleon Robot at the robot zoo can perform a couple of functions such as changing its skin colour and pattern to match its surroundings.
 That is to say from a mottled brown on its tree trunk to a bright green on its leafy background.
-With the use of a some sort of spring-loaded mechanism the chameleon's tongue can literally uncoil itself and then shoot forward.
+With the use of some sort of spring-loaded mechanism, the chameleon's tongue can literally uncoil itself and then shoot forward.
 Watch how the reptile captures a robot fly with the sticky end of its spring-loaded tongue.

 A minicomputer has been installed in this chameleon robot, allowing it to perform various functions such as being able to pick up images via two pivoting sensors on its head.
 These eyes can move upward, forward and sideways.
-Optic fibers from the sensors control images which can be seen as camouflaged patterns on the banks of tiny video screens that cover its surface.
+Optic fibres from the sensors control images which can be seen as camouflaged patterns on the banks of tiny video screens that cover its surface.
 You'll also see how the feet function as they grip firmly around the twigs on which it is perched.

 Bats hardly need any introduction these days, especially with so many vampire movies doing their rounds on the circuit.
 The dreaded bat is often the first demon that springs to mind when any talk of this terrifying type of folklore arises.
 It's common knowledge that vampire bats are known to feed on the blood of both humans and animals so be afraid, be very afraid.
-However, little kids as well as older children seem to be constantly fascinated with these unsightly critters.
+However, little kids, as well as older children, seem to be constantly fascinated with these unsightly critters.

-As part of the Robot Zoo exhibition kids get up close and personal to one such bat albeit in robotic form.
+As part of the Robot Zoo exhibition, kids get up close and personal to one such bat albeit in robotic form.
 The mechanical one here will give you an insight into the habitats of these flying mammals.
 They may be masters of the air at night, but during the day, bats usually roost in vast groups hanging upside-down with their clawed hind feet in caves or hollow trees and even in some attics or barns.

-Take a meaningful examination of those sharp and ferocious looking backward pointing spikes in the mouth on this one.
+Take a meaningful examination of those sharp and ferocious looking backward-pointing spikes in the mouth on this one.
 I should imagine they would be used for holding onto their prey.
-Then study those eerie forward facing claws bats use for gripping on to things.
+Then study those eerie forward-facing claws bats use for gripping on to things.
 While there are so many other features to investigate here, I shall leave the rest up to you to explore.
 Kids will simply love this one.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.